OswinLosper/oswin-losper-blog/content/pages/blog/challenges-of-automation-testing.md

 bottomSections: []
 author: content/data/team/doris-soto.json
 ---
 I think its safe to say that in todays world, client and stakeholders expect software application they use everyday to provide them with rich experiences.
 The days of simple applications with a few form fields and store basic data are gone.
-We live in a world where we have real-time applications with nice designs and multiple services on the cloud
+We live in a world where we have real-time applications with nice designs and multiple services on the cloud.

 Because of this applications can become very complex with a lot of moving parts.
 With this, testing has also become much more complex, with multiple pieces of functionality working  differently and stores information in different locations.